BostonGlobe/generator-globeproject/README.md

 # generator-globegraphic

 Yeoman generator for a Boston Globe graphic.
+Supports SASS, Compass, Lodash templates, includes Bitbucket/GitHub integration.
+Concatenates/uglifies/minifies everything to one file.

 Also known as **MAGIC**.

 Please note: do not reproduce Boston Globe logos or fonts without written permission.

+## Why?

+This small tool helps us (data/graphic journalists at the [Boston Globe](http://bostonglobe.com)) quickly spin up a new graphic template.

 ## Prerequisites